 Let the first $K$ layers of irregular grid nodes be the computational narrow band.
-The grid nodes in the narrow band are called activated grid nodes, at which level set function values are updated when solving \cref{eqn:ls-for,eqn:rein-eqn}.
+The grid nodes in the narrow band are called activated grid nodes, where level set function values are updated when solving \eqref{eqn:ls-for} and \eqref{eqn:rein-eqn}.

-After the level set function has been update at activated nodes for evolution or re-initialization, it becomes discontinuous at the interface between activated and non-activated grid nodes, which may cause numerical oscillations and eventually contaminate the solution.
-A simple cutoff procedure can bypass this issue by modifying the level set function after re-initialization so that it becomes continuous again.
+After the level set function has been updated at the activated nodes for evolution or re-initialization, it becomes discontinuous across the interface between activated and non-activated grid nodes, which may cause numerical oscillations and eventually contaminate the solution.
+A simple cutoff procedure resolves this issue by modifying the level set function after reinitialization so that continuity is restored.
 The cutoff function $\phi^{new} = c(\phi)$ is defined as

 where $\phi^c\in(0, Kh]$ is a cutoff threshold.
 In this work, we choose $K = 8$ and $\phi^c=5h$.
 Since the level set function is of little interest at grid nodes away from the zero contour, its value can be simply set as a constant to suppress numerical oscillations and simplify the algorithm as well.